apigeekdemos/apigee-extensions-labs/Lab 2 - Using the Data Loss Prevention Extension/README.md

 8. Click on Develop > API Proxies from the left hand menu.
 This lists any existing API proxies in your Apigee Org.
 From the list of existing proxies, click the *employees* proxy to view it in the Develop editor.
 Click the Develop tab in the top right.

-# Develop the Proxy Endpoint GET /{employee-id} conditional flow
+# Develop the GET /{employee-id} conditional flow
 This operation will handle GET requests to the employees proxy to retrieve an employee record from the backend database.

-9. In order to fetch an individual employee from the Firebase backend database, we need to extract the employee-id passed in the proxy request path, and supply it to the backend api via filter query parameters.

-* In Proxy Endpoints > default > GET /{employee-id} flow, add an *ExtractVariables* policy in the request to extract the value of the *employee-id* passed as a path parameter in the api call, and store that value in a variable: *employeeId*

-# Update the Target Endpoint Preflow
+# Update the Target Endpoint GET /{employee-id} conditional flow

-10. Next, in Target Endpoints > default, add a *Conditional* flow for the GET /{employee-id}
+9. In Target Endpoints > default, add a *Conditional* flow for the GET /{employee-id}, if it does not exist already.

 ![image alt text](./media/image_apigee_proxy_create_flow.png)

-11. Add a Javascript policy to this conditional flow's request to update the target url as shown.
+10. Add a Javascript policy to this conditional flow's request to update the target url as shown.

 ![image alt text](./media/image_apigee_proxy_develop_js.png)